mamataparab22/Next-Millionaire-Game/ROADMAP.md

 9. Cutover: switch `LLM_PROVIDER=internal` in staging → prod; monitor SLOs.

 ### Rollback plan
-- Keep both adapters deployable; switching is a config change only.
+- Keep adapters deployable; switching is a config change only.
-- If error budget is breached or validation fails spike, revert `LLM_PROVIDER` to `gemini`.
+- If error budget is breached or validation fails spike, revert `LLM_PROVIDER` to your previous stable provider.

 ### Roadmap checkboxes (map to phases)
 - Phase 3 (Backend):